DerGuru/The-Resonant/New Chapters/Part4/P4-05_International_Contact.md

 ﻿# Ch.
 05 - "Some things cannot be reformed"

-The visitor arrived unannounced, but with Malvek's approval—which meant she'd been vetted through channels Jason was only beginning to understand.
+The visitor arrived unannounced, but with Malvek's approval - which meant she'd been vetted through channels Jason was only beginning to understand.

 Dr. Yuki Tanaka.
 Japanese Resonance Institute.
 Mid-forties, precise in movement and speech, carrying credentials that were both impressive and slightly intimidating.
 Her dark suit was perfectly tailored, her posture impeccable, and her eyes held the kind of sharp intelligence that missed nothing.